10 Must-Know Things About Safe Winter Driving in Norway (2025)

 As a Norwegian native who has lived above the Arctic Circle for over a decade, I have had my fair share of driving experiences in rough winter conditions.

-Also, as a veteran, I’ve learned from the best during my service (like the Norwegian police bodyguard team (thanks, Cato)) stuff like rally-driving, off-road driving, emergency driving (blue lights), and of course – winter driving.
+Also, as a veteran, I’ve learned from the best during my service (like the Norwegian police bodyguard team (thanks, Cato)), stuff like rally-driving, off-road driving, emergency driving (blue lights), and of course – winter driving.

-In this article, you will learn what factors you should pay attention to to drive as safely as possible during wintertime in Norway.
+In this article, you will learn what factors you should pay attention to to drive as safely as possible during the wintertime in Norway.
 Even though you will probably not get to practice beforehand, mental preparation is a lot better than nothing.

 Driving In Norway In Winter Conditions